boggs2louky/EAP/README.md

 Instructions for loading project.
 Tested on Windows 10 22h2 VM with the following installed (in order installed):

-Anaconda Version 2.3.2 (Anaconda will install Python) in VS Code you will need to set the recommended interpreter to python 3.9 version to allow .ipynb file to work correctly in VS Code.
+Anaconda Version 2.3.2 (Anaconda will install Python) in VS Code you will need to set the recommended interpreter to python 3.9 or 3.10.8 versions to allow .ipynb file to work correctly in VS Code.

 VS Code Version 1.72.2
 	extensions installed - 	Jupyter v2022.9.1202862440